The New South Wales Rugby League was formed on 8 August 1907 at a meeting at the Bateman’s Hotel in Sydney, New South Wales.

 However, the focus of the league administration was on representative matches between New South Wales, Australian, Queensland and New Zealand teams, which they believed could draw big enough crowds to ensure the financial future of the competition.

-South Sydney defeated Eastern Suburbs 14:12 in the initial season’s grand final, winning them the Royal Agricultural Society Shield, the league’s first premiership trophy.
+South Sydney defeated Eastern Suburbs 14 to 12 in the initial season’s grand final, winning them the Royal Agricultural Society Shield, the league’s first premiership trophy.

 The Northern Union paid for the Australian players’ trip home.
 Giltinan, now bankrupt, returned to find that he, along with Trumper, had lost their positions in the league hierarchy.